MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/productcondition.md

 ---
-title: ProductCondition Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: ProductCondition Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines a condition that determines whether a product is selected from a customer's Bing Merchant Center catalog file.
 ---
-# ProductCondition Data Object
+# ProductCondition Data Object - Campaign Management
 Defines a condition that determines whether a product is selected from a customer's Bing Merchant Center catalog file.

 ## Syntax